-The Corporation is engaged in investigation, evaluation and exploration activities in Peru.
-The Corporation's wholly owned indirect subsidiary, Chakana Resources S.A.C., holds: (i) the option to acquire 100% ownership interest in the Soledad Project ("Condor Option") and owns an NSR on the Soledad Project, (ii) holds an option to acquire 100% ownership interest in the adjacent Aija Project ("Aija Project"), and (iii) holds an option to acquire up to 100% ownership in other adjacent mineral concessions owned by Minera Barrick Misquichilca S.A. ("Barrick Option").
+The Corporation is engaged in investigation, evaluation, exploration and development of mineralized precious and based metal properties and related activities in Peru.
+The Corporation's wholly owned indirect subsidiary, Chakana Resources S.A.C., holds: (i) the option to acquire a 100% ownership interest in the Soledad Project ("Condor Option") and owns an net smelter return royalty ("NSR") on the Soledad Project, (ii) holds an option to acquire a 100% ownership interest in the adjacent Aija Project ("Aija Project"), and (iii) holds an option to acquire up to a 100% ownership in other adjacent mineral concessions owned by Minera Barrick Misquichilca S.A. ("Barrick") (the "Barrick Option").
 All three options are collectively referred as the "Soledad Project".
 The Corporation is the operator of all related mineral exploration activities on these projects.
-Results of exploration at Soledad are summarized under